qualityshepherd/brine/assets/posts/southern_coast.md

 2. The Isle of Wights is aptly named.
 It's overrun with wights looking to add to their number.
 Nobody comes back from that retched place.
 1. Some crazy druid up in the mountains has got himself a harem and is performing miracles!
-1. Yagul Fane is built atop an ancient city just _busting_ with treasure.
+1. Yagul Fane is built atop an ancient city with unimaginable treasure.
 1. Have you ever known purveyors of magic and religion to get along?
 There's tension there... count on it.
 1. Greever's Lighthouse is full of ghosts.
 They sometimes activate the old light to summon a spectral ship from the depths.
 1. Follow lights in the mountains to your peril.